 Failure to Signal

-The use of turn signals is covered in the Illinois Vehicle Code under 625 ILCS 5/11-804.
-In a business or residence district, the statute requires that a turn signal is given continuously during not less than the last 100 feet traveled by the vehicle before turning right or left.
+The required use of turn signals is found in the Illinois Vehicle Code under Section 625 ILCS 5/11-804.
+In a business or residential district, the law requires that a turn signal is given continuously during not less than the last 100 feet traveled by the vehicle before turning right or left.